MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 ### GroupPolicyObjectName

 The name of the Group Policy Object (GPO) that will be created or updated.
-Feel free to change it so that it complies with your naming policy.
+Feel free to change it so that it complies with your naming convention.

 ```yaml
 Type: String